voiceinthedark/inventory-management-app/README.md

 # Inventory management system

-This is a simple inventory management system built with express.js and PostgreSQL.
-It allows users to manage products and categories.
+This is a simple inventory management system for a personal book list built with express.js and PostgreSQL.
+It allows users to manage books and genres.

 ## Features

-- Add, update, delete, and view products
+- Add, update, delete, and view books
-- Add, update, delete, and view categories
+- Add, update, delete, and view genres
-- Search products by name or category
+- Search by book name or genre

 ## Technologies Used